bonitasoft/bonita-doc/md/contracts-and-contexts.md

 ![Read only exemple](images/formGenerationReadOnly.svg)

 Elements in green are the contract inputs, i.e a subpart of the business model that will be edited.
-Elements in orange are the attributes considered as _related to the contract input_.
+Elements in orange are the attributes considered as _related to a contract input_.
 We will propose you to generate read only widgets to display the values of those attributes.

+The rules are the following:
+An attribute is considerated as _related to a contract input_ if:

+* This attribute is not used as a contract input
+* The parent of this attribute has at least one child used as a contract input

+If a simple attribute is considerated as _related to a contract input_, then a read only widget can be generated for this attribute.
+If a complex attribute is considerated as _related to a contract input_, then a read only widget can be generated for all the simple children of this attribute.